Nunie123/data_engineering_book/ch_1_data_engineering_responsibilities.md

 I promised you a comprehensive book on setting up and maintaining Data Engineering infrastructure, so the first step is explaining what that means.
 This chapter explains what a Data Engineer typically does.
 There's a huge variety in the responsibilities for any particular Data Engineering position, so this chapter will help set the scope of what I consider Data Engineering work, and thus the scope of what is covered in this book.

-If you don't need this background and want to dive into setting up cloud infrastructure, then skip ahead to **Chapter 2**.
+If you don't need this background and want to dive into setting up cloud infrastructure, then skip ahead to [Chapter 2: Accessing Data](https://github.com/Nunie123/data_engineering_book/blob/master/ch_2_accessing_data.md).

 In short, a Data Engineer is responsible for two things:
 1. Data Pipelines